machinelearning2014/deepthoughtai-evo-site/paper.md

 ## Abstract

 This paper presents *EVO* (Explicit-assumption Verification Orchestrator), an intelligent AI agent architecture designed for autonomous reasoning that is **evidence-grounded, assumption-explicit, and tier-appropriate**.
 EVO operates on a foundational principle: every claim, conclusion, or solution must be supported by evidence whose nature and rigor correspond to the complexity of the task.
-The architecture classifies tasks into five tiers — LITE, COMPUTE, MATHS, CODE, and REASON — each with its own primary evidence mechanism, workflow, and halting conditions.
+The architecture classifies tasks into three tiers — LITE, COMPUTE, MATHS, CODE, and REASON — each with its own primary evidence mechanism, workflow, and halting conditions.
 The MATHS tier supports four rigor levels (computational, derivational, proof, and formal), where the formal rigor level integrates **Lean 4** as the proof authority through a subordinate frontier-proof subworkflow.
 The REASON tier employs a **Prolog-first, derivation-based approach** for logical reasoning, where assumptions are treated as first-class objects that can be enabled, disabled, swapped, and tested for dependence — with self-contained Prolog execution where each call is an independent, auditable program.
 Parallel proof construction is handled by `evo_subagent` worker agents, which self-verify with Lean 4 and register results into a shared proof insight knowledge base.

 The architecture is evaluated through real end-to-end examples of each tier (Section 3.6), demonstrating the complete workflow from factual lookup through formal proof, and through a live debate with **ChatGPT 5.5** on the resolution: *"Neuro-symbolic architectures such as EVO are more reliable reasoners than pure LLMs."* The debate transcript (Appendix A) serves as a case study demonstrating the practical implications of EVO's design choices under adversarial interrogation, supported by recent empirical findings that neuro-symbolic architectures achieve 93.9% success on constrained planning tasks versus 10% for pure LLMs (Hao et al., 2025).
 The LITE tier's mini-Prolog KB requirement resolves the assumption-transparency tension by making every inference bridge explicit, while remaining proportionate to the complexity of factual lookup tasks.